CartoDB/raster-loader/docs/source/user_guide/cli.rst

 BigQuery table.
 This can be useful to make sure a raster file was transferred correctly or to get information about a raster file's metadata, for example.

-To access a raster file in a BigQuery table, use the ``carto bigquery inspect`` command.
+To access a raster file in a BigQuery table, use the ``carto bigquery describe`` command.

 At a minimum, this command requires a `GCP project name <GCP project>`_, a `BigQuery dataset name <BigQuery dataset>`_, and a